When starting a ketogenic diet, some people experience initial side effects from carbohydrate restriction known as ‘keto

 The liver and gall-bladder need time to upregulate the number of fat-burning enzymes to burn larger amounts of fat efficiently.

-Severely restricting carbohydrate is a massive change to the way the body works and your metabolism needs time to adjust.
+Severely restricting carbohydrate is a massive change to the way the body works and your body needs time to adjust to the metabolic changes.

 When Does it Start?

 There is no exact timeframe, but symptoms may appear as quickly as 10-12 hours after starting to restrict carbohydrate.

 For some people, it might be slightly earlier or later.